kent-map/dickens/docs/great-expectations-restoration-house.md

 ‘Within a quarter of an hour we came to Miss Havisham's house, which was of old brick, and dismal, and had a great many iron bars to it.
 Some of the windows had been walled up; of those that remained, all the lower were rustily barred.
-There was a court-yard in front, and that was barred; so, we had to wait, after ringing the bell, until some one should come to open it.’ ''Great Expectations'' (1861).
+There was a court-yard in front, and that was barred; so, we had to wait, after ringing the bell, until some one should come to open it.’ _Great Expectations_ (1861).

 [[File:RestorationHouse.JPG]] ©Carolyn Oulton

-'''Abstract
+## Abstract

 Satis House in ''Great Expectations'' takes its name from an actual mansion in Rochester, but somewhat confusingly it is based on Restoration House in a different part of the town.
 Its dark interior provides the perfect imaginative setting for Miss Havisham’s self-immolation.